Treaty of Bosque Redondo: Background

 Following conflicts between the Navajo and US forces, and scorched earth tactics employed by Kit Carson, which included the burning of tribal crops and livestock, James Henry Carleton issued an order in 1862 that all Navajo would relocate to the Bosque Redondo Reservation near Fort Sumner, in what was then the New Mexico Territory.
 Those who refused would face "immediate military action".
 This culminated in the Long Walk of 1864, wherein some 8,000 to 10,000 Navajo and Apache, including women and children, were forced to march over 350 miles from their native land near the Four Corners area.

 According to Carleton's planned assimilation, while at Bosque Redondo the Navajo would "become farmers, would live in villages, and would be instructed in Christianity and other American practices".
-However, the site up, and personally chosen by Carleton, proved difficult and expensive to maintain, and the conditions for those interned there deplorable.
+However the site, personally chosen by Carleton, proved difficult and expensive to maintain, and the conditions for those interned there deplorable.
 Farming was impractical in the poor quality soil, with inadequate irrigation, and the unpredictable and occasionally destructive waters of the Pecos River.
 What crops grew were destroyed by worms and floods.
 Many died of disease and starvation.
 According to one estimate, from March to December 1865, the total population dropped from approximately 9,000 to some 6,000.

 Meanwhile, Bosque Redondo was incurring great expense to the government to maintain.
 In 1865 the cost of feeding and guarding the Navajo reached some $1,250,000.
 General William T. Sherman wrote to General James Carleton that the government "cannot and will not maintain" this "extravagant system of expendature," and joked to General John A. Rawlins, that they would be better off sending the Navajo to the "Fifth Avenue Hotel to board at the cost of the United States."
 By Sherman's own calculation, Bosque Redondo would cost the government some $2,002,277 between 1865 and 1868.

 Issues of the camp and the fate of those interred there was debated in Congress, and the Doolittle Committee was formed, led by Chairman of the Committee on Indian Affairs James Rood Doolittle, in order to in part investigate the squalid conditions and provide recommendations to Congress.
 Eventually in 1867, Carleton was removed from command.
 The newly formed Indian Peace Commission, established to resolve the pressing issues of the western tribes, made their official report in January of the following year and recommended their course of action concerning the Navajo, that "a treaty be made with them, or their consent in some way [be] obtained, to remove at an early day to the southern district selected by us, where they may soon be made self- supporting."